-4. Swipe up from the bottom of the screen or press the lower button to open a list of shortcuts.
+4. Press the lower button to open a list of shortcuts.
 The shortcuts give you quick access to navigation actions such as checking the coordinates of your current location or selecting a route to navigate.

 5.1.
 Offline maps

 With Suunto Vertical you can have offline maps downloaded on your watch, and leave your phone behind and find your way just by using your watch.